 “Valentine’s Day can be a wonderful day of loving and celebrating yourself,” says Yvonne Thomas, PhD, a psychologist based in Los Angeles.
 Thomas suggests treating yourself to loving, self-care gifts, such as a massage, mani-pedi, facial, a fresh haircut or blowout, or complimentary makeover.
 If salons near you are closed, you can still treat yourself at home.
 Find out how to make your manicure last longer.

 Try this Body & Earth spa kit that comes in an adorable reusable storage basket.

 Turning off your phone on Valentine’s Day isn’t hiding, it’s self-care.
 There’s no need to see pictures of all your friends loved up, fancy gifts, or (heaven forbid) whatever your ex is up to now.
 Make a commitment to stay off social media for a full 24 hours.
 One of the most important keys to relishing the single life is to enjoy your own company.
 Try these 17 little ways to connect with others if you get too lonely.

 If you enjoy the peace, read 40-Day Social Media Fast for ideas on how to keep it going.

 Break a sweat

-Gyms, running trails, and yoga studios are traditionally packed on Valentine’s Day, and for good reason.
-The heart is more than just a Valentine’s Day symbol.
+The natural endorphins you get from exercise are one of the fastest ways to feel instantly happier, making a workout a Valentine’s Day activity.
+Plus, the heart is more than just a Valentine’s Day symbol.
 Keeping heart-healthy is an important aspect of self-love and care.
-Being single on Valentine’s Day makes it a great time to check out the new Pilates studio around the corner or try a Zumba class for the first time.
+Being single on Valentine’s Day makes it a great time to check out a new Pilates video or try an online Zumba class for the first time.

 “Date” your bestie